Google Is Hiding Your Videos—How Smart SEO Can Make Them Go Viral

 Then there’s load time.
 Slow videos kill rankings.
 Large files slow down your site, and Google penalizes that.
 People don’t wait around for pages to load anymore, and neither does Google.

-The ORGANIC DISCOVERY Mistakes That Keep Videos Invisible
+The SEO Mistakes That Keep Videos Invisible

 Titles and descriptions aren’t just for show.
 They tell Google exactly what your video is about.
 If your title is vague—or worse, stuffed with random keywords—you’re hurting your ranking.
-A strong title needs clarity, significance, and natural keyword placement.
+A strong title needs clarity, relevance, and natural keyword placement.

 Another mistake?
 No captions or transcripts.
 Google relies on text to process video content.
 A transcript gives it something to read.
 Captions do the same—and boost engagement.
 More engagement = better rankings.